If you need to talk or request a referral, call us at (800) 483-4762.

 National Alliance on Mental Illness (NAMI) is a nation-wide grassroots mental health advocacy organization dedicated to improving the lives of individuals and families affected by mental illness.
 They focus on three cornerstones of activity that offer hope, reform, and health: awareness, education, and advocacy.
 The local branch of the organization can be reached by calling (208) 523-2394.

-National Association of Psychiatric Health Systems (NAPHS): NAPHS advocates for behavioral health and represents provider systems that are committed to the delivery of responsive, accountable, and clinically effective prevention, treatment and care for children, adolescents, adults, and older adults with mental and substance use disorders.
+National Association of Psychiatric Health Systems (NAPHS) advocates for behavioral health and represents provider systems that are committed to the delivery of responsive, accountable, and clinically effective prevention, treatment and care for children, adolescents, adults, and older adults with mental and substance use disorders.

-National Institute for Mental Health (NIMH): The mission of NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
+The mission of National Institute for Mental Health (NIMH) is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
 For the Institute to continue fulfilling this vital public health mission, it must foster innovative thinking and ensure that a full array of novel scientific perspectives are used to further discovery in the evolving science of brain, behavior, and experience.
 In this way, breakthroughs in science can become breakthroughs for all people with mental illnesses.

 Suicide Prevention Action Network is dedicated to preventing suicide through public education and awareness.
 They can be reached by calling (800) 273-8255.

-Suicide Prevention Resource Center: The nation's only federally supported resource center devoted to advancing the National Strategy for Suicide Prevention.
+Suicide Prevention Resource Center (SPRC) is the nation's only federally supported resource center devoted to advancing the National Strategy for Suicide Prevention.
 They provide technical assistance, training, and materials to increase the knowledge and expertise of suicide prevention practitioners and other professionals serving people at risk for suicide.
 They also promote collaboration among a variety of organizations that play a role in developing the field of suicide prevention.